CodeWithUma/CodeWithUma/README.md

-I'm Uma Prasad Das 😎 , completed my Bachelor of Technology (B. Tech.) graduation in Electronics and Communication Engineering (E.C.E.) 🙂.
+I'm Uma Prasad Das 😎 , completed my Bachelor of Technology (B. Tech.) graduation in Electronics and Communication Engineering (E.C.E.) 🙂 from National Institute of
-The best part about me is that I am eager to learn.
+Science and Technology (NIST Autonomous).
+The best part about me is that I am eager to learn new technologies.
 And also a self motivated person whenever I feel frustrated or stuck in some work.
-        I have some experience in programming languages like C++, Java.
+I have some experience in programming languages like C, C++, Core Java.
 I'm a Frontend Web Developer....
             Other than this I am foodie person🍕🍔🍟🥚🍗  and loves to drink coffee ☕.